Keyrunmk/Klog/README.md

 ADMIN
 -> Admin login
--> Admin can create managers and editors
+-> Admin can create madnagers and editors
 -> Admin can change blog settings
 -> Roles and Permissions
 -> Gates and Policies

 Managers
+-> Managers can create categories
--> Managers can create editors and assign tasks (cannot manage posts)
+-> Managers can create editors and assign tasks (cannot manage posts) (todo)

+Moderators
+-> Moderator answers user queries (todo)

 Editors
 -> Editors can moderate user post requests, issue them warning or ban them temporarily or permanently

+Admin Logic
+-> Super admin registration
+-> Super admin can create managers, moderators, editors -> Super admin has all permissions that managers, moderators and editors have -> Super admin also has permissions to change blog post names and such settings

+-> While super user creates managers, moderators or editors, super user isn't logged out